Page contents

 Most cafés offer a variety of stimulating activities, such as arts and craft, quizzes, painting, sing-alongs and music therapy.

-The people running memory cafés consist of volunteers who help with organising activities and serving tea, coffee and biscuits and have dementia professionals present to offer information and advice, or just to have an informal chat.
+The people running memory cafés consist of volunteers who help with organising activities and serving tea, coffee and biscuits.
+They also have dementia professionals present to offer information and advice, or just to have an informal chat.

 Meeting other people in similar situations can curb feelings of loneliness and isolation.